 But we don't have any apples so Vegas mango gets a pass.
 I reconstitute it by pouring boiling water on the leathery strips.
 What results is a sweetish, flaccid fruit with a distinct airport flavor.
 But it is fruit and soon I'll purchase cranberries, not from the Valley but not from Vegas either.
 A bag of cranberries from nearby Cape Cod can be pickled passively (blanch in water then steep in honey and cider vinegar) in a jar and kept in the fridge for a month.
 This summer, I'll try to put up more fruit for next winter.
 For now, we're rolling with Hadley Grouts (whole oats) and Pickled Cape Cod Cranberries, hold the mango.

 Hello, I am an armchair farmer.
 When I cook, it is with ingredients from farmers.
-When I grill, it’s on an electric stove with a pan that has ridges in it to show grill marks.
+When I grill, it’s on an electric stove with a pan that has ridges in it.
 I live in an apartment that used to be part of an old factory.
 My larder contains 18 jars of tomatoes from last summer that I canned myself, eight quart-sized bags of frozen peaches and several shoeboxes of frozen blueberries.
-My livestock consists of a husband and a cat.
-I have never been happier.
-Have I mentioned weight loss?
+My livestock is a cat and a husband.
+We are family.